Electric Forklifts Supply Powerful Benefits

 Published:

-All along the supply chain, companies are switching from internal combustion (IC) forklifts to those powered by electricity.
-Electric models accounted for 64% of North American forklift sales in 2018, and their market share is expected to increase.
-Companies making the change are looking to reduce their environmental footprint, lower costs and provide a safer working environment.
+All along the supply chain, companies are switching from internal combustion (IC) forklifts to electric ones.
+These companies want to reduce their environmental footprint, lower costs and provide a safer working environment — and electric forklifts offer benefits that can help them achieve those goals.

 Comparing them side by side, electric forklifts have a number of advantages over IC models.